afederation/RescueForcast/reports/post.md

 ______plots

-Lastly, to get a tidy dataset, we need to create a table with every date in the range we're considering and give a boolean that reports on the presence/absence of a call on that day.
+But first, we need a tidy dataset.
+Essentially, we a table with every date in the range we're considering and give a boolean that reports on the presence/absence of a call on that day.
 A simple script to convert the raw `sar_data` into a `clean_table` accomplished this by taking advantage of the panda's date_range function.

 ```python
 date_range = pd.date_range(start='1/1/2002', end='4/01/2019')